silva96/ai_stories/README.md

 ### Database initialization
 bin/rails db:schema:load

+### Dependencies installation
+  - bundle install
+  - yarn install

 ### How to run the app
-  - bin/rails dev
+  - bin/dev
-  - open your browser and go to http://localhost:3000
+  - open your browser and go to http://127.0.0.1:3000

 ### How to run the test suite
 No tests yet for this toy project yet.